agbanusi/agbanusi/README.md

 # Hi there 👋, I'm John Agbanusi!

+### I'm a full stack web developer, with main skills in React.js for frontend development and Node.js+Express and Python + Flask for backend, with MonogDB as database, also have skills in Vue.js, Fast API+Python,etc You're welcome to review and critique any project I've done so far.
 ##
-### I'm a full stack web developer, with skills in React.js for frontend development and Node.js+Express and Python and Flask for backend, with MonogDB as database, many of my projects lurk here but not all.
-##
-### Skills and some place where you can find more of my projects: 👇
+### Skills Summary and some places where you can find more of my projects: 👇
 - ✨ FrontEnd - HTML,CSS, SASS, Vanilla Javascript, Pug, React.js, Vue.js ... https://codepen.io/agbanusi/
 - ✨ BackEnd - Node.js, Python+Flask & Fast API, Docker ... https://glitch.com/@agbanusijohn
 - ✨ Blog ... https://dev.to/agbanusi